-Traditional cooking methods can deactivate most of those anti-nutrients in these specific raw foods.
-Blanch that kale in salted water, and then saute it in some fat (butter) to help your body absorb the beneficial minerals.
-And, ditch the smoothies for a while.
+Traditional cooking methods deactivate most of the anti-nutrients in these specific raw foods.
+That means blanch your kale in salted water, and then saute it in some fat (olive oil or butter) to help your body absorb the beneficial vitamins and minerals.
+And, ditch the ice-cold green smoothies for a while.

 Opt-in HERE to get thyroid supportive information delivered directly to your inbox.

 PLUS receive two FREE chapters of my best-selling book: Happy Healthy Thyroid – The Essential Steps to Healing Naturally.